perwin/imfit/docs/writing_new_image_functions.md

 ## Adding Parameter Unit Definitions

-Imfit version 1.9 added XXX
+Imfit version 1.9 added the possibility of including strings describing the intended units for certain parameters of the image functions.
+This is purely cosmetic -- the image functions ignore them -- but it can be useful for the user as a reminder of what individual parameters mean.
+(Example: the Exponential image function has the units label "deg (CCW from +y axis)" for the PA (position angle) parameter, "counts/pixel" for I_0, and "pixels" for the scale length parameter h.)

+You do not *have* to provide this information in any image functions you write.
+If you wish to, you need to properly define the `PARAM_UNITS` constant at the top of the source file (see 2.A above for an example);
+assign the unit-description strings (the empty string -- "" -- is used for an parameters without units) to the `parameterUnits` vector in the constructor (see any of the standard image functions for an example of how to do this), and set the `parameterUnitsExist` data member to `true` (again, see the constructor of any of the standard image functions for examples).

 ## Other Potential Issues

-If your new image function has an analytic expression for the total flux, then you might consider overriding the CanCalculateTotalFlux method to return `true` and then override the `TotalFlux` method so that it calculates and returns the total flux.
+If your new image function has an analytic expression for the total flux, then you might consider overriding the `CanCalculateTotalFlux` method to return `true` and then overriding the `TotalFlux` method so that it calculates and returns the total flux.
 (The default is to let `makeimage` estimate the total flux numerically, by generating a large image using the image function and summing all the pixel values.)